Parliament of Sri Lanka: History

 The Senate was abolished on 2 October 1971.
-On 22 May 1972 when the republican constitution was enacted, the House of Representatives was replaced with the National State Assembly which had 168 elected members.
-This itself was replaced by the Parliament of Sri Lanka when the constitution of the Democratic Socialist Republic of Sri Lanka was enacted in 1977.
+On 22 May 1972, when the 1st Republican constitution was enacted, the House of Representatives was replaced with the National State Assembly, which had 168 elected members.
+This was then replaced by the Parliament of Sri Lanka, when the current Constitution of the Democratic Socialist Republic of Sri Lanka was enacted on 7 September 1978.

+Initially, the Creators of the 2nd Republican Constitution of 1978 introduced a Unicameral Parliament consisting of 196 members; all elected by Proportional Representation from 22 electoral districts.
+But the 14th Amendment to the Constitution, which was passed on 24 May 1988, increased the number of seats of the Parliament up to 225, by adding 29 seats where the members were appoint by the National list.

 In 1987, a grenade was lobbed into a conference room inside the Parliament complex where government MPs were meeting.
-Two people were killed and sixteen injured, but the target of the attack, President J. R. Jayawardene escaped unhurt.
-The Janatha Vimukthi Peramuna claimed responsibility for the attack.
+Two people were killed and sixteen were injured, but the target of the attack, President J. R. Jayawardene escaped unharmed.
+The Marxist–Leninist Janatha Vimukthi Peramuna claimed responsibility for the attack.